Alex Newhook: Montreal Canadiens (2023–present)

 In the early stages of the 2025–26 season, Newhook collected 12 points (six goals, six assists) through 17 games before fracturing his ankle after hitting the boards feet-first during a matchup versus the Dallas Stars on November 13.
-Following surgery to repair same, he was expected to miss four months of action.
+Following surgery, he was expected to miss four months of action.
+He subsequently returned to the lineup on February 26, managing an assist in an overtime loss to the New York Islanders.
+After finishing the regular season with 13 goals and 12 assists in 42 games, Newhook scored the series-winning goal in Game 7 of the Canadiens' first round matchup of the 2026 Stanley Cup playoffs against the Tampa Bay Lightning, giving the team their first playoff series victory in five years.
+With consecutive multi-goal efforts against the Buffalo Sabres in Games 2 and 3 of the second round, he became the first Canadiens skater to achieve this postseason feat since Mark Recchi in 1997.
+Securing the overtime winner versus the Sabres on May 18, Newhook joined Nathan Horton (2011) as the only player in league history with multiple series-clinching goals in Game 7 during a single postseason, while also becoming the first in Canadiens franchise history to score an overtime goal on the road in a Game 7 situation.
+The Canadiens were ultimately defeated by the Carolina Hurricanes in the Eastern Conference final, with Newhook contributing a total of seven goals and three assists across 19 playoff games.

+Entering the final season of his contract, Newhook agreed to a four-year, $22.2 million extension with the Canadiens on September 15, 2026.

 International play

 Internationally, Newhook firstly represented Hockey Canada as part of team Canada Black at the 2017 World U-17 Hockey Challenge.
 The following year, he participated in the annual World Junior A Challenge earning a bronze medal along with team Canada West.
-Newhook was then was named to the national under-18 team for the 2019 IIHF World U18 Championships where he shared Canada’s scoring lead (10 points) along with teammate Peyton Krebs despite their country being unable to secure a podium finish.
+Newhook was then named to the national under-18 team for the 2019 IIHF World U18 Championships where he shared Canada’s scoring lead (10 points) along with teammate Peyton Krebs despite their country being unable to secure a podium finish.

 In December 2020, Newhook was selected to the national junior team for the World Junior Championships held in Edmonton, Alberta.
 He recorded three goals and registered six points at the tournament, helping Canada capture silver after falling to rival United States whom featured fellow Boston College linemate Matthew Boldy as well as Eagles goaltender Spencer Knight.